frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

 ## Wrap-up

 There is some seriously cool work going on in join research.
-It isn't nearly as stale as I thought is was.
+It isn't nearly as stale as I thought it was.
 But, importantly, these new algorithms need better systems than your bog-standard batch processors.

 How many of your favorite graph processors are able to start handing back 6-cliques in less than a millisecond, with a memory footprint that is roughly just the graph itself?
 Not the one you use?
 Why not?
 Being bad at things stopped being cool in high school...